184.108.40.206 Defending the Interests of the Powerful

 Traditional religion has usually adopted a conservative position, to protect its power and wealth.
-Medieval Catholicism, for example, tried to combat what it saw as a threat from science in order to retain its authority – as in its treatment of Galileo for example, as described in a BBC profile of Galileo Galilei, for example.
+Medieval Catholicism, for example, tried to combat what it saw as a threat from science in order to retain its authority – as in its treatment of Galileo for example, as described in a BBC article Galileo Galilei (1564-1642).
 The Church and European monarchies lent legitimacy to each other, to buttress their power in what Melvin Rhodes described as The Uneasy Relationship Between Church and State.

-Resistance to change might be thought politically desirable but it is rarely possible in the longer term.
+A powerful minority might want to retain control indefinitely, but that is rarely possible in the longer term.
 Even if a country tries to prevent change within its borders, the world around it will continue to develop – increasing the internal pressure for change.
 People are more likely to demand reform if they can see that life in other countries appears fairer and better.